jonathanharrell/cjarellano-v2/content/posts/love-victor-come-out-for-wholesome-gay-fun.md

 The pros: stellar cast, fun characters, feel-good vibes overall.

-The cons: some awkward and underdeveloped writing
+The cons: some awkward and underdeveloped writing.

 Despite the bumpy road, this show wins my heart.
 I’ll definitely be hopping on this Ferris Wheel ride of self-discovery when the final season debuts in June 2022.